microsoft/Intune-ACSC-Windows-Hardening-Guidelines/README.md

     - This Attack surface reduction policy will be found in the [Microsoft Endpoint Manager Admin Center](https://aka.ms/memac), under: *Endpoint Security > Attack surface reduction*
 4. A Custom configuration profile, named: *ACSC Windows Hardening Guidelines-User Rights Assignment*
     - This Custom configuration profile will be found in the [Microsoft Endpoint Manager Admin Center](https://aka.ms/memac), under: *Devices > Windows > Configuration profiles*
+5. A PowerShell script, named: *UserApplicationHardening-RemoveFeatures*
+    - This PowerShell script will be found in the [Microsoft Endpoint Manager Admin Center](https://aka.ms/memac), under: *Devices > Windows > PowerShell scripts*

 >Note: When using Graph Explorer, you may need to consent to permissions if you have not done so before.
 For more information, please see [Working with Graph Explorer](https://docs.microsoft.com/en-us/graph/graph-explorer/graph-explorer-features).